Mission & History

 By October 1989, CBN University had grown from a College of Communication and the Arts to seven professional schools with nearly 800 students.
 On January 1, 1990, in recognition of this growth, the Board of Trustees, with the blessing of the Christian Broadcasting Network, unanimously voted to change the name of CBNU to Regent University.
 A regent is one who represents a king in his absence.
 For us at Regent University, a regent is one who represents Christ, our Sovereign, in whatever sphere of life he or she may be called to serve Him.

-Today, the university has grown to over 5,800 students, offering both master's and doctoral degrees as well as an undergraduate program through on-campus programs and online.
+Today, the university has grown to nearly 6,000 students, offering both master's and doctoral degrees as well as an undergraduate program through on-campus programs and online.